Lydiard Lacing technique

 Coach Arthur Lydiard was revolutionary in his approach to training middle distance and distance runners.
 His Training Pyramid is still the model most often used by distance coaches today and greatly influenced both Jack Daniels, Joe Vigil and others.
-But, did you know he also perfected a way of lacing shoes to relieve pressure on the upper foot?
+But, did you know he also perfected a way of lacing shoes to relieve pressure on the top of the foot?
 This technique is known as Lydiard lacing and it’s quite easy to do.

 Lydiard Lacing